-Use only intermediate metal conduit, rigid galvanized metal conduit, rigid aluminum conduit or PVC coated intermediate metal conduit for above-ground electrical power service installations and rigid galvanized metal conduit or rigid aluminum conduit for underground electrical power service installations.
+aluminum conduit or PVC coated intermediate metal conduit for above-ground electrical power service installations and rigid galvanized metal conduit or rigid aluminum conduit for underground electrical power service installations.
 Meet the requirements of Section 562 for coating all field cut and threaded galvanized pipe.

-Use Schedule 80 PVC or fiberglass reinforced epoxy conduit in structural elements in or on bridge decks.

-Use HDPE with an SDR number less than or equal to 11, Schedule 80 PVC or Schedule 40 PVC for underground installations in earth or concrete for ITS and traffic control signal applications, except, use only HDPE with an SDR number less than or equal to 11 for blown fiber optic cable installations on limited access facilities.
+Use sSchedule- 80- PVC or fiberglass reinforced epoxy conduit on bridge decks.
+Use HDPE with an SDR number less than or equal to 11, Schedule- 80 PVC or Schedule- 40 PVC, for underground installations in earth or concrete for traffic control signal and device applications.

-Use HDPE with an SDR number less than or equal to 13.5, Schedule 80 PVC, or Schedule 40 PVC for underground installations of electrical conduit in earth for lighting applications and landscape irrigation applications.
+Use HDPE with an SDR number less than or equal to 13.5, Schedule-80 PVC, or Schedule-40 PVC for underground installations of electrical conduit in earth or concrete for lighting applications and landscape irrigation sleeveapplications.

-Use HDPE with an SDR number less than or equal to 13.5, Schedule 80 PVC, Schedule 40 PVC, or rigid galvanized metal for underground installations of electrical conduit in concrete for lighting applications.
+Use HDPE with an SDR number less than or equal to 13.5, \$Schedule-80 PVC, \$Schedule-40 PVC, rigid galvanized metal, or rigid aluminum for underground installations of electrical conduit in concrete for lighting applications.

-Do not place more than the equivalent of three quarter bends or 270 degrees of bends, including the termination bends, between the two points of termination in the conduit, without a pull box.
+Do not place more than the equivalent of three quarter bends or 270 degree of bends, including the termination bends, between the two points of termination in the conduit, without a pull box.
 Obtain the Engineer's approval to use corrugated flexible conduits for short runs of 6 feet or less.